smttsp/last_chance_adoption/README.md

-# Last Chance Adoption Rescue Volunteer Documentation
+# Last Chance Animal Rescue Volunteer Documentation

-Welcome to the Last Chance Adoption volunteer documentation.
+Welcome to the Last Chance Animal Rescue volunteer documentation.
 This resource contains all the information you need to help our feline friends find their forever homes.

 ## Main Documentation Sections